Salithox/2nd-site/src/site/update/update.md

 - 7-17-2024
   - Added common-tags to list.
+  - tested common-tags.
+  - added components folders to css.
+  - added card css

 - Known bugs:
   - Table broke when adding section to md file
   - legend broke when adding section to md file
+  - card not working
+  - css for card not working

 - 7-14-2024
   - Tried to do shortcode and failed.